ishiikurisu/BxChallenge/docs/notes.md

     - The sum of `base_experience` for both lists are similar
       - In this case, let `A, B` be pokémon lists.
 I will define similar if `|sum(A)-sum(B)| < 10% (sum(A) + sum(B))` holds.
-- [ ] Create a controller with the pokémon information
+- [x] Create a controller with the pokémon information

 Once the trade fairness system is working, I will implement the front-end:

-- [ ] Create page to create a pokémon trade
+- [x] Create page to create a pokémon trade
-- [ ] Consume fairness API to indicate whether a pokémon trade is fair or not
+- [x] Consume fairness API to indicate whether a pokémon trade is fair or not
-- [ ] Deploy trade fairness system to Heroku
+- [x] Deploy trade fairness system to Heroku

 Please note the implementation details:

 - There is a helper module called `PokemonInfo` that handles all information related to Pokémon.

+## Trade History

+Now that the fairness system is implemented, it's time to implement the trade history system.
+This should store the valid, verified trades in the database and display them on the main page.

+- [ ] Create `Trade` model on database
+- [ ] Create methods to store and retrieve trades
+- [ ] Display trades on front-end